These aren't your average Grannies...

 “Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.” – Maya Angelou

-IN HONOR OF THE MEMORY OF REGINA S. FRASER, WE ENCOURAGE YOU TO CONTRIBUTE TO YOUR CHARITY OR SEE THE REGINA FRASER FUND FOR JAZZ EDUCATION AT:
+IN HONOR OF THE MEMORY OF REGINA S. FRASER, WE ENCOURAGE YOU TO CONTRIBUTE TO YOUR CHARITY OR CONTRIBUTE TO JAZZ ACADEMY SCHOLARSHIPS IN HER MEMORY AT:

 Two best friends - one a marketing executive retiring from a 31-year career with an international airline, the other an arts executive who worked with organizations and artists across the globe - combined their passion for travel, culture and connecting with people in distant lands to create Grannies on Safari®, an Emmy® award winning TV series.